andrewm85/Wrangle-OpenStreetMap-Data-in-Mesa-Gilbert-AZ/README.md

 •	The "Create_Tables and Add Data.py" file creates the necessary tables in the database and addes the row data into each table.

 •	The "SQL Data.py" runs all sql queries inside python using SQLite to get the requests data.

+•	The "Sample.py" file is the code I used to process the sample.osm file.

+•	The MesaSample.osm" file is the sample data requested.